 - avoiding foods high in fructose, such as figs, dates, or prunes

-- avoiding sugar-free sweets
+- avoiding sweets with artificial sweeteners

 - avoiding greasy, fatty, or overly spicy foods, which can be harder to absorb